Skip to content

 Temperament and behaviour

-They’re often used for service and professional dogs due to their obedient and gentle behaviour and personality.
+Their temperament means that Golden Retrievers are often used for service and professional dogs.
+Their obedient and gentle behaviour and personality make them perfect for sociable roles.

 Golden Retriever puppies are lively and playful.
 These characteristics stay with them as they grow.
 Even elderly Golden Retrievers will still want to play.